Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 (c) a thesis;

-(d) participation in required activities including presentation of a research presentation at a confirmation event and defending a thesis in an oral examination.
+(d) participation in required activities including presentation of a research report at a confirmation event and defending a thesis in an oral examination.

 3. The Degree of Doctor of Philosophy is awarded without specialisation.